Play Video

 Malta International Contemporary Art Space (MICAS) is intended to strengthen Malta’s cultural infrastructure by providing a platform for contemporary art and internationalisation.
 With its launch, Malta is about to take a great step forward and become a proactive player in the contemporary art world.

-MICAS is a Government of Malta infrastructural legacy project for the Culture and the Arts sector.
+MICAS is a Government of Malta infrastructural legacy project for the Culture and the Arts sector and, in recognition of its internationalisation and culturally ambitious remit, is independently run and governed.
 MICAS will be realised through state funded restoration of historical fortifications and its galleries will be delivered in 2023.
 This project is part-financed by the European Union under the European Regional Development Fund – European Structural and Investment Funds 2014-2020.

 An entrepreneur by profession, Phyllis Muscat has established herself as one of Malta’s leading administrators, both in the public and private sector.